 Will The IRS Know If I Don’t Pay Tax On Online Winnings?

-Chances are, they won’t.
+As stated above, underpayment of income tax may result in penalty and interest being charged on your return.
+Many other components on the return are factored into whether or not you will owe a penalty so you will have to look at your return uniquely.
 The IRS is well aware that there is unregulated gambling going in the United States, to the tune of billions of dollars every year.
 A large portion of this money isn’t being reported and therefore isn’t taxed.
 IRS regulations state that all gambling is taxable, but they’re not really expecting a recreational gambler who has one big night at the blackjack table or poker room to report that income.

 However, when you become a +EV bettor and start making serious money, you can bet that they want their cut.
-If you’re being paid by a bank wire or check, all of that will easily be viewed if you’re ever audited.
+If you’re being paid by bank wire or check, all of that will easily be viewed if you’re ever audited.
 Even if you hold the funds in sports betting account or a bitcoin wallet, you’re going to have to cash them out eventually.
 If you become a truly successful sports bettor, the consequences of not reporting your income can be pretty disastrous.
 Ultimately, it’s your decision, but the penalties may be far worse than trying to save some money on your return.

 Fraudulent Tax Return – Warning

 Filing a fraudulent return can result in heavy fines, up to $250,00 for an individual or $500,000 for a corporation.
 There’s also the threat of criminal prosecution and prison up to 3 years.
 Even for lower dollar amounts, fines can be as much as $5,000 and 100% of the amount of unpaid tax owed.